AnonymousPlanet/thgtoa/guide.md

 While these might be done by an adversary when you already got "burned", these might also be done randomly during a routine control or a border check.
 These unrelated checks might reveal secret information to adversaries that had no prior knowledge of such activities.

-Forensics techniques are now very advanced and can reveal a staggering amount information from your devices even if they're encrypted.
+Forensics techniques are now very advanced and can reveal a staggering amount information from your devices even if they're encrypted[^129].
 These techniques are widely used by law enforcement all over the world and should be considered.

 Here are some recent resources you should read about your smartphone: